statpascal/emul99/readme.md

 ## Keyboard

-Keys are mapped to a standard PC keyboard.
-The function key of the TI 99 keyboard is reached by the right menu key (left of the right control key).
+Keys are mapped to a standard keyboard.

+- FCTN: right menu key (Linux) or right Cmd key (MacOS)
+- Quit (FCTN =): Menu+Shift+0 / Right-Cmd+Shift+0 (MacOS)
-Alpha Lock is switched off and cannot be activated, but a similar effect can be obtained by using Caps-Lock on the PC keyboard.
-The first joystick is mapped to the keys 4, 6, 8 and 2 in the numeric pad (with NumLock enabled) and the left "Alt" key is the fire button.
-These mappings are defined in the file "ti99.pas" and can only be changed by editing the source file.
+- Alpha Lock: permanently switched off
+- First Joystick: 4, 6, 8, 2 in numeric pad, fire button is left ALT

+These mappings are defined in
+the file "ti99.pas" and can only be changed by editing the source file.

 Four function keys are used to change the execution speed of the simulated